sondos4/RecommendationEngines/README.md

 1- We need to make sure in the case of an active user not to recommend him questions he has already rated.
 2- For new users, we will recommend them the questions that had the greatest number of likes among the active users.

-The full code is available in the notebook
+The full code is available in the notebook.

-### Hybrid Switching
+### Hybrid Method (using Trust-based recommendation)
-In this part, I decided to use a trust-based recommender system to retrieve the top 5 questions for each user.
-This method works by calculating the trust between 2 users and the trust of a user based on his previous predictions in comparison with other users' predictions.
+In this part, I decided to use a trust-based recommender system coupled with the IDF method, to retrieve the top 5 questions for each user(Top 3 questions will be based on trust-recommendation and the top2 will be based on IDF).

+The trust-based recommendation works by calculating the trust between 2 users and the trust of a user based on his previous predictions in comparison with other users' predictions.

 __Note__: In our example of questions and answers dataframe, we are getting the trust based on implicit trust generation methods because we do not have any data about users explicitly rating others.

+The full code is available in the notebook.

 ### Reference & Inspiration
 The following documents helped me a lot to understand the methods for a trust-based recommendation system: